 So, it is important that you become familiar with fine tuning your drone’s throttle so that you are able to make it hover over a certain location with relative ease.
 Moving the left stick forward imparts more thrust to the propellers and helps the drone lift in the upward direction while moving the stick back to its original position will exterminate all the power to the propellers and your drone will stop flying.

-Part 2: How to take off with your quadcopter
+Part 2: How to Fly a Drone/Quadcopter

 Taking off your quadcopter in the right way is vitally important.
 This is one of the most important aspects of learning how to fly a drone.
 Following steps will help you get better at taking off with your quadcopter during your quest to learn how to fly a drone.